MicrosoftDocs/win32/desktop-src/WinSock/getprotobyname-and-getprotobynumber-functions-in-the-api-2.md

 ---
-Description: 'The getprotobyname and getprotobynumber functions are implemented within the Ws2\_32.dll by consulting a local protocols database.
-They do not result in any name resolution query.' ms.assetid: 'e344c580-c81b-446a-93bb-6acf8f5a9f17'
+Description: The getprotobyname and getprotobynumber functions are implemented within the Ws2\_32.dll by consulting a local protocols database.
+They do not result in any name resolution query. ms.assetid: e344c580-c81b-446a-93bb-6acf8f5a9f17
-title: getprotobyname and getprotobynumber Functions in the API
+title: getprotobyname and getprotobynumber Functions in the API ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # getprotobyname and getprotobynumber Functions in the API

-The [**getprotobyname**](getprotobyname-2.md) and [**getprotobynumber**](getprotobynumber-2.md) functions are implemented within the Ws2\_32.dll by consulting a local protocols database.
+The [**getprotobyname**](/windows/win32/winsock/nf-winsock-getprotobyname?branch=master) and [**getprotobynumber**](/windows/win32/winsock/nf-winsock-getprotobynumber?branch=master) functions are implemented within the Ws2\_32.dll by consulting a local protocols database.
 They do not result in any name resolution query.

 ## Related topics